Killthebug/Bika-Lims-Wiki/Bika-LIMS-Installation.md

 Save the file, and then run bin/buildout again.
 Buildout will download and install all remaining dependencies.

-> If the download is interrupted, simply run bin/buildout again.
-The process will be resumed.

 Verify successful build from the output of the installer script, which should include a list of found versions like this:

     *************** PICKED VERSIONS ****************
     [versions]
     Babel = 1.3
-    CairoSVG = 1.0.7
-    Products.ATExtensions = 1.1
-    Products.AdvancedQuery = 3.0.3
-    PyYAML = 3.11
-    Pygments = 1.6
-    Pyphen = 0.9.1
-    Werkzeug = 0.9.4
-    argh = 0.24.1
-    bpython = 0.13
-    cairocffi = 0.5.3
-    cffi = 0.8.2
-    collective.progressbar = 0.5
-    collective.wtf = 1.0b9
-    cssselect = 0.9.1
-    gpw = 0.2
-    i18ndude = 3.3.3
-    magnitude = 0.9.3
-    pathtools = 0.1.2
-    plone.api = 1.1.0
+    ...
     plone.jsonapi.core = 0.4
     *************** /PICKED VERSIONS ***************

 > The "PICKED VERSIONS" block above indicates a successful buildout.
 If errors appear while buildout is installing dependencies, you can safely ignore them if this message is displayed.

+> If the downloads are interrupted, simply run bin/buildout again.
+The process will be resumed.

-If the buildout finished successfully, an 'adminPassword.txt' will have been created automatically inside the Plone instance folder.
-It contains the super-user credentials you'll need to create the Bika site.
+If the buildout finished successfully, an 'adminPassword.txt' will be created automatically inside the Plone instance folder.
+It contains the super-user credentials you'll need to login with.

-#### 4. Test run in foreground, noting error messages if any and taking corrective action if so:
+#### 4. Test run

+To start Plone in debug mode, run this command:

     bin/plonectl fg

+Note any error messages, and take corrective action if required.
+If no errors are encountered, you can press Control+C to exit.

-#### 5. Add the Plone instance with Bika LIMS extension
+#### 5. Add a new Plone site

 Open a browser and go to http://localhost:8080/.
-Select "Add Plone Site", and ensure that the Bika LIMS option is checked, then submit the form.
+Select "Add Plone Site", ensure that the Bika LIMS option is checked, then submit the form.

 #### 6. Start working with Bika LIMS